canxglobal/kernelimu/README.md

 1. **Open an Example Sketch:**
    - Go to “File” in the IDE.
    - Select “Examples” and then find “kernelimu”.
-   - Choose “Example.ino” to open the example sketch.
+   - Choose “https://raw.githubusercontent.com/canxglobal/kernelimu/main/example/kernelimu_v1.4.zip” to open the example sketch.

 2. **Upload the Sketch:**
    - Click the Upload button (right arrow icon) in the Arduino IDE.